miimao/mu-Playlist-Maker/README.md

 Have you ever spent hours crawling your way through /mu/ trying to find something interesting to listen to?

 This tool is for YOU!

+NOTE: Currently only the Spotify Playlist currently works.